siddharthgajare/SQL_Project--US_Household_Income/README.md

 Analyzed average income by state, revealing variations and trends.
 Explored income distribution patterns by city and zip code.
 Highlighted income disparities between different types of locations.
-Created visualizations and reports to present findings on income distribution trends.